 This video was made to accompany Ghost Horses and Guns exhibition.
 In it Melanie talks about edgelands, the inspirations for her beautifully intricate sculptures and how she creates each piece.

 Ghost Horses and Guns is an exhibition produced by the artist in collaboration with Wolverhampton Art Gallery and supported by funding from Arts Council England.

 Commission: The Blue Bridge

-As part of this exhibition, 20-21 Visual Arts Centre has commissioned Melanie Tomlinson to produce an artwork which is specific to Scunthorpe and the memories of those who have grown up in the town.
+As part of this exhibition, 20-21 Visual Arts Centre commissioned Melanie Tomlinson to produce an artwork which is specific to Scunthorpe and the memories of those who have grown up in the town.
 Her research and discussions with locals have led Melanie to re-create the blue railway footbridge which used to cross the tracks at the edge of the town.
 It is a landmark still vivid in the memory of many locals.
-She has visited the area on several occasions and part of the sculpture will contain found objects discovered onsite.
-The piece is due to be delivered during March.
+She has visited the area on several occasions and the sculpture contains found objects discovered onsite.

 Workshops, events and competitions

 Inspired by Ghost Horses and Guns, 20-21 Visual Arts Centre is hosting a number of events.
 We hope you’ll get involved.